sph2sail/ficam-pacs/pages/pacs_lessons_learned.md

 permalink: /lessonslearned/
 ---

-Federal agencies have shared these E-PACS procurement lessons learned:
+Federal agencies have shared these E-PACS lessons learned:

 ## Planning
 - Identify all stakeholders upfront, to include an Executive Sponsor.